 Furthermore, a validated degree via a UK HEI will provide the students with a richer competency and skills-set.
-Finally, the skills which the students will gain on the programme will enhance the Mechatronics engineering discipline in Egypt and build capacity for sustainable development of the built environment.
+Finally, the skills which the students will gain on the course will enhance the civil engineering discipline in Egypt and build capacity for sustainable development of the built environment.

-Programme duration and modes of study
+Course duration and modes of study